-This faux metal wall art project was originally published on The Sitcom in December 2010, and was recently featured in the August issue of Crafts ‘N Things Magazine along with my free patterns.
+This faux metal wall art project was originally published on The Sitcom in December 2010, and was recently featured in the August issue of Crafts ‘N Things Magazine.
 Who knew that a bunch of toilet paper tubes and an idea would become so big?
-Yep, I said toilet paper tubes.
-If you aren’t already familiar with creating from those little rolls that you would normally throw away, then stay tuned!

 I mentioned to my family that I’m collecting toilet paper tubes for use on some projects that were bouncing around in my head.
 And an odd thing happened.
 At every family function, every dinner party, every chance meeting since then, I have been inundated with toilet paper tubes.